Rep. Jim Jordan tells House panel he can’t recall how many times he spoke with Trump on Jan. 6

 “I have no idea what you’re talking about.
 I have no idea what that is.
 Of course not,” Jordan said.

-The full House is expected to vote later this week on whether to hold Bannon in contempt for refusing to comply with the select committee’s subpoena.
+The full House is expected to vote Thursday on whether to hold Bannon in contempt for refusing to comply with the select committee’s subpoena.

 The matter would then be referred to the Justice Department.
 Contempt of Congress is a misdemeanor criminal offense that can result in up to one year in prison and a fine of up to $100,000.